blippar/blippar-ar-sdk/guides/customisation/communicating-with-the-blipp.md

 ## Calling the host app from the blipp

 The BlippJS is able to use the App `sendAppEvent` function.

+To access this feature you need to use the BlippJS library `1.9.1`.
+You can set this in your package.json associated with your blipp.
+If running pre-1.9.1 you can use `blipp.getApp().dispatchEvent` instead.

  This function takes an event name, and an optional JSON string.

     // No json passsed to the app
     blipp.getApp().sendAppEvent("event1");